ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves a list of devices on the watchlist in the ExtraHop environment.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) get watchlist`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) get watchlist`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Watchlist` is updated.